 Historical Repositories: Bug repositories, source code repositories and archived communication logs are some examples of historical repositories.
+Code Repositories: Examples of code repositories are Google code and codeforge.net that store source code of various open source projects [3].

 International Journal of Advanced Research in Science, Engineering and Technology